-In December 2010, the Oregon Environmental Quality Commission adopted revised BART rules that establish emission limits and provide for coal-fired operation at Boardman to cease no later than December 31, 2020.
-The revised rules were approved by the EPA and published in the Federal Register in July 2011.
+Boardman emissions controls - In December 2010, the Oregon Environmental Quality Commission adopted revised rules that establish new emissions limits at Boardman and provide for coal-fired operation to cease no later than December 31, 2020.
+The revised rules were approved by the EPA in June 2011.

-The emission limits imposed under the revised rules will require the addition of certain controls.
+The emissions limits imposed under the revised rules have required the addition of certain controls.
 The total cost of these controls, together with mercury controls required under a separate rulemaking process, is estimated at approximately \$60 million (100% of total costs, excluding AFDC), the Company's portion of which is reflected in the table above.
-During the second quarter of 2011, burners and overfire air ports were replaced to reduce nitrogen oxide emissions, in compliance with the revised rules.
-Installation of mercury controls continues with performance testing expected to be completed in the third quarter of 2011.
-The Company's portion of capital spending on the Boardman controls to date is approximately \$17 million.
+During the third quarter of 2011, mercury controls were installed and performance testing was completed.
+Certain required modifications are expected to be installed by the end of 2011.
+Dry Sorbent Injection testing is expected to occur during the fourth quarter 2011.
+The Company's portion of capital spending on the Boardman emissions controls to date is approximately \$20 million.

 In March 2011, the EPA issued proposed rules under the Clean Air Act's National Emission Standards that are intended to reduce emissions of Hazardous Air Pollutants (HAPs), which include heavy metals, acid gases, and other substances as defined in the proposal, from coal- and oil-fired electric utility steam generating units.
-These proposed rules reflect the application of maximum achievable control technology (MACT).
+These proposed rules reflect the application of maximum achievable control technology, or "MACT".
 Final rules are expected by the end of 2011.

 The Company has not yet determined whether it can meet all the HAPs limits, as proposed, with current and planned control technologies.
-If the HAPs limits cannot be met with current and planned control technologies, the Company will need to evaluate the cost and benefit of additional emission control technology to meet such limits, unless the proposed rules are modified to provide flexibility for generating units that have in place a federally enforceable shutdown plan.
-PGE and other stakeholders submitted comments to the EPA on its draft rules during the comment period, which closed August 4, 2011.
+If the HAPs limits cannot be met with current and planned control technologies, the Company will need to evaluate the cost and benefit of additional emissions control technology to meet such limits, unless the proposed rules are modified or implemented with sufficient flexibility for generating units that have in place a federally enforceable shutdown plan.

-Hydro licensing and construction-Capital spending requirements reflected in the table above relate primarily to modifications to the Company's hydro facilities to enhance fish passage and survival, as required by conditions contained in existing licenses.
+Hydro licensing and construction - Capital spending requirements reflected in the table above relate primarily to modifications to the Company's hydro facilities to enhance fish passage and survival, as required by conditions contained in existing licenses.

-Integrated Resource Plan-The Company's Integrated Resource Plan, acknowledged by the OPUC in November 2010, included the following resource, capacity, and transmission projects:
+Integrated Resource Plan - The Company's IRP, acknowledged by the OPUC in November 2010, included the following resource, capacity, and transmission projects: